yoonsikp/family.md/immunizations.md

 # Immunizations
-- Please check your health organization for funding and schedules
+- Please check your local health organization for funding and schedules

 ## Adult Routine Immunizations
 - From Ontario Publicly Funded Guidelines